 “Thinking about going camping this weekend before the fire bans,” wrote Krista.
 Considering the devastating wildfires last year and the cinder-dry conditions this year up to this date, her idea seemed like a smart ones.
 After all, camping is never quite the same without a campfire.

-So I drove up to Allenspark, CO—a super small town off the Peak to Peak Highway between Boulder and Estes Park—with Katia to Bunce School Rd., the designated rendezvous point for meeting up with all the others.
+So I drove up to Allenspark, CO in the RV we second-hand purchased from Camper Van Finder – a super small town off the Peak to Peak Highway between Boulder and Estes Park—with Katia to Bunce School Rd., the designated rendezvous point for meeting up with all the others.
 Beforehand, I had ordered a trail cam from Shootingauthority.com for the trip.
 In addition to Krista and Katia, there were our friends Danielle, Diana and Kyle, along with a bunch of long-time friends of Nate, Krista’s significant other.
 And lots of four-legged creatures of the barking variety.
 Krista brought Oso (“bear” in Spanish) and most of Nate’s friends had large doggies too.

 The night included having dinner around the campfire (Katia and I had Maruchan cup-of-noodles whereas the others brought slightly more elaborate grub), sharing a few canned jokes (most of us did not have any), hiking after dinner before it got completely dark, and roasting marshmallows and making s’mores.
 Diana was soon proclaimed the marshmallow-roasting professional and our sweet tooths were satisfied long until midnight, when most of us retired to the tents.